 Instructions

-- Melt the chocolate: Add vanilla and ½ cup of chocolate chips or chopped dark chocolate to the mixture.
+- Melt the chocolate: Add vanilla and โ cup of chocolate chips or chopped dark chocolate to the mixture.
 Whisk until the chocolate has melted fully and the mixture is smooth.
-If needed, microwave the mixture as described in the previous step.
+If needed, microwave the mixture as described in the notes section under "shiny top".1 teaspoon vanilla extract

-- Dry ingredients: Add all dry ingredients to a small bowl and whisk together.
+- Dry ingredients: Add the gluten-free flour, cocoa powder, salt, and baking soda to a medium mixing bowl and whisk together.
 Then add the dry ingredients to the bowl of wet ingredients and mix until well combined.
-Add the remaining chocolate chips and stir until well incorporated.
+Add ยฝ cup of chocolate chips and stir until well incorporated.1 ยฝ cups all purpose gluten-free flour, ยฝ cup cocoa powder, 1 teaspoon salt, โ teaspoon baking soda

-- Bake: Spread the thick brownie batter into the prepared pan and bake for 30-40 minutes, until a toothpick inserted in the center comes out slightly fudgy but with no wet batter.
-In my oven, the baking time was 42 minutes.
+- Bake: Spread the thick brownie batter into the prepared pan and bake for 35-45 minutes, or until a toothpick inserted in the center comes out slightly fudgy but with no wet batter.
+In my oven, the baking time was 39 minutes.

 - Cool: Cool completely before removing from the pan and serving.
 If you do not let it cool, the melted chocolate makes these brownies very wet and they will not hold together well (you will need to eat them with a fork).
 Just like fudge, these dairy-free brownies are best enjoyed at room temperature or slightly warm.